Coveo Relevance Cloud New Features of 2017

 May 29, 2017 Update

-You can now log in to the Coveo Platform using your single sign-on (SSO) provider supporting the SAML 2.0 protocol.
+You can now log in to Coveo using your single sign-on (SSO) provider supporting the SAML 2.0 protocol.

-For now, you must configure the Coveo Platform to trust an identity provider through an API call.
+For now, you must configure Coveo to trust an identity provider through an API call.
 A configuration interface will be available in an upcoming release.
 [Learn more]

 Include Jive 9 Content